cunarist/class-transform/README.md

 ## Exposing getters and method return values

-You can expose what your getter or method returns by setting an `@include()` decorator to those getters or methods:
+You can mark that your getter or method returns something by setting an `@include()` decorator to those getters or methods:

 ```typescript
 import { include } from "class-transform";